algolia/voice-overlay-ios/README.md

 }
 ```

+You can create your own custom SpeechController class by implementing the `Recordable` protocol.

-In Swift 4, you can use `Locale.current.languageCode` to get current locale.
+Note that in Swift 4, you can use `Locale.current.languageCode` to get current locale.

 ## Delegate
 Optionally, to listen to text and error events, you can conform to the method of the `VoiceOverlayDelegate` protocol.